Magic Lantern Video & Book Store

 Cinema de Lux: no separate website • entry at Wikipedia

-Premiere Cinemas, Inc. of Texas
+Premiere Cinema Corp. of Texas

-Premiere Cinemas of California [est. 1994] operates in Hollister & Los Banos, CA
+operates in Hollister & Los Banos, CA

-Krikorian Premiere Theatres, LLC [est. 1996] of Southern California filed for bankruptcy in May 2010
+Krikorian Premiere Theatres, LLC [est. 1996] of Southern California

 R/C Theatres